robinsedlaczek/vsts-agent/docs/design/clientcert.md

-      Sync TFVC repository from TFS use Tf.exe on Windows and Tf on Linux/OSX Write customer Build/Release task that make REST call to TFS use VSTS-Task-Lib (PowerShell or Node.js) Consume Nuget/NPM packages from TFS package management use Nuget.exe and Npm Publish and consume artifacts from TFS artifact service use Drop.exe (artifact) and PDBSTR.exe (symbol)
+      Sync TFVC repository from TFS use Tf.exe on Windows and Tf on Linux/OSX Write customer Build/Release task that make REST call to TFS use VSTS-Task-Lib (PowerShell or Node.js) Consume Nuget/NPM packages from TFS package management use Nuget.exe and Npm [Future] Publish and consume artifacts from TFS artifact service use Drop.exe (artifact) and PDBSTR.exe (symbol)
 ```

 You can use `OpenSSL` to get all pre-required certificates format ready easily as long as you have all pieces of information.